-6. Motivate & Inspire Others
+7. Motivate & Inspire Your Colleagues

-- Start a sales book club: A great way to continue learning about sales and sales management is by starting a sales book club.
-This is a great way to learn about techniques and even try them out.
-It’s also a great way to get salespeople who love sales books together to talk and debate about approaches to sales.
+- Start a sales book club: An excellent way to continue learning about sales and sales management is by starting a sales book club.
+This helps you learn about techniques and try them out.
+It’s also helpful to get salespeople who love sales books together to talk and debate different approaches to sales.

 - Create a blog, intranet site, or Slack channel: A blog, an intranet site, or a Slack channel can be a fun way to communicate and share ideas.
 You can serve as a moderator and use the space for positive, uplifting interaction.

-7. Informally Volunteer for Sales Management Projects
+8. Informally Volunteer for Sales Management Projects

-A great way to step into the role of a sales manager is by volunteering to take on sales management projects.
+Another way to step into the role of a sales manager is by volunteering to take on sales management projects.
 Sales managers are always busy and often have many things on their plates.
 Talk to your sales manager about special projects that will prepare you to be a sales manager that you can take on.
 The great thing about this is that you’ll use the skills you’ve learned when you do become a sales manager.

-- Sales reporting: You’ll need sales reports to help you pinpoint problems and opportunities, which will help you come up with strategies to solve problems and capitalize on opportunities.
+- Sales reporting: You’ll need sales reporting skills to help you pinpoint problems and opportunities, which will help you come up with strategies to solve problems and capitalize on opportunities.

-8. Network & Apply for Positions
+9. Network & Apply for Positions

 Here are a few things you can do at this stage: